SilentErosion/2024-2nd/README.md

 - Build a simple web application(probably a simple online forum) using top-down learning.
 The main goal is to think about the considerations in providing services and get basic understanding and skills of frameworks.

 ### November-December
-- Take a part in at least two group projects.
-Make sure that I'm not the only programmer so that I can learn from and collaborate with other programmers.
-- Do some simple side projects related to my life to show that I can solve unorthodox problems
+- Complete all online courses
+- Make some back-end websites for portfolio
+- Keep doing side projects
 - Analyze and reverse-engineer currently exisiting websites
 - Get a room somewhere in Seoul
 - Study basic cloud, compiler, software engineering on my own.